flu0r1ne/gpt-chat-cli/README.md

 The current date and time is 2023-05-06 15:55:56.619232.
 When emitting code or producing markdown, ensure to label fenced code blocks with the language in use.'
 ```

 This can be overridden.
-GPT 3.5 seems to sometime forget to emit labels for fenced code blocks which prevents the syntax highlighting from taking effect.
+GPT 3.5 sometimes forgets to emit labels for fenced code blocks, which prevents the syntax highlighting from taking effect.
 Thus, a reminder in the system message is recommended.

 #### Tricks

-You can use heredoc in bash to create a prompt with includes a file:
+You can use heredoc in `bash` to create a prompt with includes a file:

 ```text
 $ gpt-chat-cli -i --prompt-from-fd 3 3<<EOF